mayumon/nekorosis/README.txt

-## add blog post
+## to add a blog post...

-- write md file
+- write deepest thoughts to md file
-- add to blog_posts
+- add it to blog_posts
-- run: node generate-posts.js
-- git push
+- git commit + push
 - celebrate